-For this month’s challenge I decided to reinvent a muffin recipe I developed a few years back while at America’s Test Kitchen.
-My original muffin recipe called for all-purpose flour, I wanted to remove this completely and replace it with whole-wheat flour.
+This pear bread recipe is a riff off of an old muffin recipe I developed a few years back while at America’s Test Kitchen.
+My original muffin recipe called for only all-purpose flour but for this bread I wanted to completely replace the AP flour with whole-wheat.

 After quite a bit of research and preliminary formulation I came up with my first recipe test.
 I knew I needed to increase the liquid in the recipe due to how heavy and dense whole-wheat flour is.
-Switching out yogurt for buttermilk, slightly increasing the amount of oil and adding back some pear juice did the trick.
-A general rule I found to be helpful; if you want to convert a muffin recipe to a quick bread, just decrease the baking temperature by 50° and bake anywhere between 50 and 60 minutes (depending on how wet your batter is).
+I switched out the yogurt and added buttermilk, slightly increasing the amount of oil, and adding fresh pear juice.

 - 2 tablespoons fennel seeds (see note)